 - two shoulder buttons (L1, R1)

 - directional pad (N, S, E, W directions)

 - two analog sticks

-In total, this controller gives you fourteen binary switches, two X/Y coordinate pairs (somewhat), and two linear pressure-sensitive values.
+In total, this controller gives you fourteen binary switches, two X/Y coordinate pairs (limited within a radius), and two linear pressure-sensitive values.
 This is plenty of input for controlling some complex patches, especially so if creative interface design is taken into consideration.

 It is also very convenient that Microsoft decided to use Bluetooth as the connectivity protocol for the Xbox One S controllers, rather than a more proprietary solution as was true with the Xbox 360.
 I have been able to use wireless Xbox 360 controllers with Max in the past, but not requiring an adapter is a definite advantage.